LimePoint/opschain-docs/docs/reference/concepts/context.md

 sidebar_position: 5
 description: The context information available to your actions when running steps.
 ---
+import SampleContextValues from '/files/samples/sample-context-values.md'

 # Context

-The OpsChain context framework provides a read only set of values, describing the current step and the user who created the overall change.
+The OpsChain context framework provides a read only set of values.
 These values enable you to reuse code between projects and environments, conditionally performing logic based on when and where the step is being performed.

 After reading this guide you should understand: